About Outerlibrary Loan (OLL)

 Before requesting something through outerlibrary loan, please make sure that we do not own the item, or that you have otherwise exhausted our local resources.
 For example, many full-text magazine and journal articles can be found in EBSCO databases.
 Newspaper articles are available in LexisNexis, NewspaperArchive, and Newspaper Source Plus.
 While we may not own a particular title on your topic, we might own many others that would meet your needs.
 A librarian will be happy to help you locate information on a particular subject, so please ask.

-OLL requests are accepted for most items that are not found in LINKcat, including books, audio books, videos, music cassettes and CDs.
-Photocopies of periodicals or short sections of books can generally be obtained as well, as long as such requests are in accordance with copyright laws.
+We accept requests for most items that are not found in LINKcat, including books, audio books, DVDs, and CDs.
+Photocopies of magazine articles or short sections of books can generally be obtained as well, subject to copyright restrictions.
 Items published within the last 6 months may not be requested.

-Items that may be requested but which we are often unable to obtain include:
+Items that may be hard for us to get include:

 - Books on tape (audiocassette) or CD